 2. The following structures or parts thereof are exempt from maximum height limitations, unless otherwise limited by any height restriction imposed by any airport authority, or other similar federal, state, or local authority.

-b.
-Water tanks (standalone) and standpipes.
+- b.
+Water tanks (standalone) and standpipes. - c.
+Building height appurtenances may exceed the maximum building height by 15 feet.